The Apartment, St. Ives

 The Apartment sits in Primrose Valley, a seemingly private stretch of Victorian villas that rises above Porthminster Beach to overlook St. Ives harbour and the Atlantic Ocean.
-The accommodation was planned with discerning guest in mind.
-Originally part of a Victorian villa-style hotel, designer Alan McVitty has returned The Apartment to this former glory and added a contemporary twist.
-With custom furniture and hand-picked feature pieces from Cornwall, the interior offers the blend of comfort and style you might expect from the designer behind the interiors of the Queen Mary II.
+The accommodation was planned with discerning guests in mind.
+Originally part of a Victorian villa-style hotel, designer Alan McVitty has returned The Apartment to its former glory and added a contemporary twist.
+With custom furniture and hand-picked feature local pieces (including a massive chandelier from the house of a former mining captain), the interior offers the blend of comfort and style you might expect from the designer behind the interiors of the Queen Mary 2.

-Sleeping four, The Apartment is well suited to couples, a small groups of friends or families who enjoy the uninterrupted views and close proximity to Porthminster Beach and the highly commended Porthminster Cafe.
+Sleeping four, The Apartment is well suited to couples, a small group of friends or a family of four who want to enjoy uninterrupted sea views and close proximity to Porthminster Beach and its highly commended Porthminster Cafe.
 The accommodation has room for a travel cot (can be hired) for families with an infant.

-The Portminster Beach location is well suited to those who love the buzz of St. Ives but prefer to stay in a tranquil location with sweeping views.
+The Portminster Beach location is well suited to those who love the buzz of St. Ives but prefer to stay in a tranquil location with sweeping views and outside space.

 |Size||Sleeps up to 4, 2 bedrooms|